silexphp/Silex/doc/providers/form.rst

 * **form.factory**: An instance of `FormFactory
   <http://api.symfony.com/master/Symfony/Component/Form/FormFactory.html>`_,
-  that is used for build a form.
+  that is used to build a form.

 * **form.csrf_provider**: An instance of an implementation of the `CsrfProviderInterface